 “Do you play chess?”

 The man eyed him with a bleak expression.
 “You’re a strange man.
-I’ve seen you before, sitting here looking at the ash tree.”
+I’ve seen you before, sitting here alone, looking at the ash tree.”

 Orlando was distraught.
 “I thought it was an elm.”